Mercure.rocksSponsored by Les-Tilleuls.coop

 Note: The Windows Defender Firewall will ask you if you want to allow mercure.exe to communicate through it.
 Allow it for both public and private networks.
 If you use an antivirus, or another firewall software, be sure to whitelist mercure.exe.

-The server is now available on https://localhost (TLS is automatically enabled, learn how to disable it).
-In development mode, anonymous subscribers are allowed and the debug UI is available on https://localhost/.well-known/mercure/ui/.
+The server is now available on https://localhost (TLS is automatically enabled; learn how to disable it).
+In development mode, anonymous subscribers are allowed and the debug UI is available at https://localhost/.well-known/mercure/ui/.

-Note: if you get an error similar to bind: address already in use, it means that the port 80 or 443 is already used by another service (the usual suspects are Apache and NGINX).
-Before starting Mercure, stop the service using the port(s) first, or set the SERVER_NAME environment variable to use a free port (ex: SERVER_NAME=:3000).
+Note: If you get an error similar to bind: address already in use, it means that port 80 or 443 is already used by another service (the usual suspects are Apache and NGINX).
+Before starting Mercure, stop the service using the port(s) first, or set the SERVER_NAME environment variable to use a free port (e.g., SERVER_NAME=:3000).

 To run the server in production mode, run this command: